Equal Treatment is a registered Pennsylvania non-profit committed to the promotion of racial justice in academic medicine.

 Highlight the unique healthcare needs of the 6.8 million people that comprise the correctional population in order to decrease the healthcare disparities that affect this vulnerable group.

 We believe in the power of healthcare professionals to address racial inequality.
-As healthcare students, nurses, physician assistants, and doctors we are called to serve our most vulnerable and to advocate for our patients as individuals and as members of society at large.
+As healthcare students, nurses, advanced practice providers, and doctors we are called to serve our most vulnerable and to advocate for our patients as individuals and as members of society at large.
 We recognize that healthcare disparities are rooted in complex social and cultural histories that can be difficult to address in the clinic.
 Our vision is to equip a workforce with the tools to combat racial inequality in our healthcare system.